-As carbon is fundamental to powering aircraft engines, this and the CO_2 generated upon combustion cannot be eliminated from drop-in SAF, but they can be reduced by 1) increasing the per-unit energy provided in the fuel or 2) reducing or avoiding GHG emissions somewhere along the "lifecycle" of the fuel, or some combination of the two.
-Indeed, there can be emissions all along the "life" of the fuel - growing or extracting the feedstock, transporting that raw material, refining it, transporting the finished fuel product and using it.
+As carbon is fundamental to powering aircraft engines, the $CO_2$ generated upon combustion cannot be eliminated from drop-in SAF, but these emissions can be reduced by 1) avoiding or lowering GHG emissions somewhere else along the fuel's full "lifecycle" or 2) increasing the per-unit energy provided in the SAF, or some combination of the two.
 By examining the emissions generated at each point in the lifecycle, one can ensure that the emissions benefits that are sought are in fact real and do not create emissions "dis-benefits" along the way.